TheRosettaFoundation/dockerfile/README.md

 wget -qO- https://get.docker.com/ | sh<br />
 sudo usermod -aG docker YOUR_UNIX_USER_NAME

-* sudo docker run -d -p 80:80 --name solas --hostname=solas therosetta/trommons:v2
+* sudo docker run -d -p 80:80 --name solas --hostname=solas therosetta/trommons:v3

 * "sudo docker ps" should now show your running Docker container with a name of "solas"

 * "sudo docker exec -i -t solas bash" will open a bash shell inside the container

-* If you did not use the name "ubuntu64" for your VM, issue the following commands (replacing "ubuntu64" with your actual hostname)<br />
+* Then, if you did not use the name "ubuntu64" for your VM, issue the following commands (replacing "ubuntu64" with your actual hostname)<br />
 export TERM=dumb<br />
 crudini --set /repo/SOLAS-Match/Common/conf/conf.ini site location http://ubuntu64/<br />
+crudini --set /repo/SOLAS-Match-Backend/conf.ini site url http://ubuntu64/<br />
 mysql -h 127.0.0.1 -P 3306 SolasMatch -e "UPDATE oauth_client_endpoints SET redirect_uri='http://ubuntu64/login/' WHERE client_id='yub78q7gabcku73FK47A4AIFK7GAK7UGFAK4';"

+* To see the front end log: view /var/log/apache2/error.log

+* Keep the bash shell open (if desired to get the backend running below)

 * You should now be able to browse to "http://ubuntu64" in your browser and Trommons will come up and should function

-* There is a user called "test@example.com" with a password of "test"
+* There is a user called "test@example.com" with a password of "test", login with these.

+* To get the Backend C++ Application to run you will first need to create an organisation and maybe a project on the front end UI first.<br />
+This gets the SOLAS_MATCH exchange created (for RabbitMQ).

+* In your bash shell, to run the Backend C++ Application issue teh following commands<br />
+cd /repo/SOLAS-Match-Backend<br />
+./run_daemon.sh &disown<br />
+ps -ef | grep Plugin
+# Note the process number so that later you can kill the Backend Process using "kill PROCESS_NUMBER"

+* To see the Backend C++ log: "view /etc/SOLAS-Match/output.log" or "tail --lines=50 /etc/SOLAS-Match/output.log"

+* (The RabbitMQ log: "view /var/log/rabbitmq/rabbit@solas64.log", Settings etc are here... https://www.rabbitmq.com/relocate.html)

+* To get SMTP working, install postfix...<br />
+Edit /etc/postfix/main.cf to set: smtpd_use_tls=no<br />
+Then issue: postfix reload

-* Issue "exit" to exit the shell (if desired)
+* Issue "exit" to exit the shell (when desired)

 * Issue "sudo docker stop solas" to stop the container